yintrigue/portfolio-ds/snaky/README.md

 **Tech Stack:** PyGame, Python

 ## Description
-Snaky a PyGame implementation of the classic Snake game.
-The goal is not to develop a fully playable game, but rather a basic implementation for training in neural network.
+Snaky is a PyGame implementation of the classic game, Snake.
+The goal is not to develop a fully playable game, but rather an implementation specifically for training in neural network.
 Key features include:
 - Option to save and replay history stored in CSV
-- Game board dimension and resolution are adjustable for ease of experiments; default is a 10x10 grid with a resolution of 50x50 pixels per block
+- Dimension and resolution of the game board are adjustable, which enables experiments in neural network
-- Customizable sprites & full OOP for ease of future extension
+- Customizable sprites & OOP for ease of future extension

 Here is a simplified UML with select key properties and methods: